aggrawal-ankur/gitbook/content/docs/debugging/practical-pdb/_index.md

 ***

-Without wasting time, let's jump right into experiments.

-## Setup

 I started my low level journey on *May 01, 2025*.
-Today, it is *September 25, 2025*.
-It has been around 5 months.
+It is *September 25, 2025, ~5 months*.
 In these 5 months, I have understood lot of theoretical concepts.
 I tried to visualize them using ASCII and other mechanisms but I have not seen them practically.

 The idea is to go through each concept once again with the lens of gdb.